-For the purposes of interpreting this policy, the following definitions of specific types of abuse have been adopted by MES Cairo, adapted from Child Welfare Information Gateway: Child Abuse and Neglect, 2010:
+For the purposes of interpreting this policy, the following definitions of specific types of abuse have been adopted by MES Cairo.

 Child Physical Abuse: Physical abuse occurs when a person causes physical injury to a child from behaviour such as hitting, choking, shaking, kicking or burning OR when there is perceived to be a substantial risk of physical or psychological harm.
 The abuse may result from physical discipline which is not appropriate for the child or from a person who is unable to control his or her anger and misdirects it towards the child.
 Children who live in homes where punishment is often physical may not always realise that they are being abused.
 Signs of physical abuse include unexplained, repeated or excessive bruises, broken bones, black eyes or other injuries.
 Abused children may have long absences from school or may wear clothing inappropriate for the weather in an attempt to cover up injuries.
 They may be afraid to go home or to be on their own with another person.